ARMmbed/mbed-client-linux-example/README.md

 4. Run the application from the command prompt.

 **Note:** You might need to open UDP port 5683 in your computer firewall for mDS to communicate with this example application.
-**Note:** You should change your computer's Connection Settings from `NAT Firewall` to `Bridged` else you might notice that the incoming UDP packets starts dropping after few minutes.
+**Note:** In case you are running Ubuntu on virtual machine, you should change your computer's Connection Settings from `NAT Firewall` to `Bridged` else you might notice that the incoming UDP packets starts dropping after few minutes.

 ### Downloading mbed Device Server (mDS)